 This should be provided on the first page underneath the title and before the start of the essay.

-Following the models for footnotes and bibliographic references in the Style Guide below, please follow the author-date system of referencing, giving references in footnotes, and provide a comprehensive bibliography for every work cited.
+Following the models for footnotes and bibliographic references in the Style Guide below, please follow the author-date system of referencing and provide a comprehensive bibliography for every work cited.

 Monographs